Nikon MONARCH 5 20x56

 A storage case is provided in the package, along with protection for the lenses.
 The only negative point that we too often find on many models is the passable quality of the eyecup covers.

-Here they tend to fall off easily by simply turning the binoculars over.
-You will have to be careful not to unhook them when storing the Nikon Monarch 5 20×56 in their bag.
-With a minimum of precaution and periodic maintenance, you will have a pair of binoculars that will accompany you for many years.
+They tend to fall off easily if you simply turn the binoculars over.
+You need to be careful not to unhook them when storing the binoculars in their case.
+With a little caution and periodic maintenance, these binoculars can serve you reliably for many years.

 The minimum focusing distance is quite correct